Reading time: 15min

 3. Goal scheduling

-The last planning step is to think about where in the week these goals can be scheduled in order to begin them or to finish them.
+The last planning step is to think about where in the week these goals can be scheduled.
+Where to begin them or to finish them.
 Try out what works best for you: specific times in a day or just “in the evening”.
 It depends since everyone’s life is different.

 The more goals you can schedule, the better.
 Some goals are schedulable, others not and have to be done day-by-day or when another one is done.
 Be flexible.
 However, this point is really important.
-If you put a day or even a time to the goal, your achievement plan has so much more binding force.
-You feel commited more and that’s important in order to achieve more!
+If you attach a day or a time to the goal, your achievement plan has so much more binding force.
+You feel committed more and that’s important to achieve more!

 D – “Do”

 I like to cross the goals when I finish them.
-Science tells us that everytime we finish something dopamine is released, the “feel-good” hormone.
+Science tells us that every time we finish something dopamine is released, the “feel-good” hormone.
 It makes us happy and keeps us motivated.
-This burst of happiness from completing something not only feels great but also fuels your motivation further, creating a positive cycle of productivity and satisfaction.
+This burst of happiness from completing something not only feels great.
+It also fuels your motivation further, creating a positive cycle of productivity and satisfaction.

-I love this insight as it basically tells us that the reward itself already is finishing things, it’s simply more fun when we complete something.
-So, you can cross a goal from the list and it releases more dopamine or you move a goal into the “done” column in Trello.
+I love this insight as it basically tells us that the reward itself already is finishing things.
+It’s simply more fun when we complete things.
+You cross a goal from the list – it releases more dopamine.
+You move a goal into the “done” column in Trello – feels good.

-In fact, I do both, ticking days for routines on the achievement plan, crossing whole goals on the achievement plan and moving goals into the “done” column in Trello.
-So, multiple boost 😉 It’s probably a matter of taste, but to me the crossing is most satisfying as it gets the goal out of your head as you don’t see it anymore on the remaining list.
+In fact, I do that as much as possible.
+I tick days for routines, crossing whole goals by pen and digitally move goals into the “done” column.
+Multiple boost 😉 Crossing is most satisfying to me.
+It’s like getting the goal out of your head as you don’t see it anymore on the remaining list.

 C – “Check” and A – “Act”